Semiconductor Technologies Behind Edge Computing: Understanding the Hardware Powering Real-Time Processing

 • FPGA acceleration

-Growth of AI Edge Processing
+Growth of AI at the Edge

 Energy-Conscious Chip Designs